The Business Broker

 80% of businesses that go to market do not find a buyer.
 In fact, many mass market business brokers sell fewer than 5% of businesses they take on! #businessbrokers

-But unless the broker gives you access to his accounts and his books you have no way of getting these numbers.
+But if the broker doesn't give you access to all his accounts and his books you have no way of getting these numbers, unless....

 We found a way to estimate most brokers' success rates: Many business brokers use the main marketplaces and list all their client businesses on these marketplaces.
 So, for any individual broker, it's easy to get fair idea of how many businesses they've got on their books.
 For example, if you want to see how many clients Intelligent Business Transfer (a large broker in Leeds) has, you can head to businessesforsale.com, find the relevant broker page, and you'll see how many businesses they've currently got listed.
 Here's a snapshot taken on Feb 18th, 2019 showing a massive 1,519 businesses currently on their books!